juju/docs/src/en/charms-storage-k8s.md

 # Persistent storage and Kubernetes

+*This is in connection to the topic of
+[Using Kubernetes with Juju][clouds-k8s].
+See that page for background information.*

 For each Juju-deployed Kubernetes application an *operator pod* is set up automatically whose task it is to run the charm hooks for each unit.
 Each charm also requires such persistent storage so that things like state and resources